A look at the beautiful green spaces we have here in Chesterfield and their stories.

 Hidden in the housing estates of Walton and Brampton, is Walton Dam and Somersall Park.

 Walton Dam was built in the 18th century and provided controlled water power for Walton Manor Corn Mill.
 Enlarged to its current size in the early 19th century, the site and the mill were bought by Robinson’s in 1899.
 Not only was the Dam a useful source of water for their cotton wool production at Walton Works, but also provided an area for their employees to take part in sporting and leisure activities from swimming to cricket.

-Somersall Park was given to the Borough Council in 1930 by Robinson & Sons and the Derbyshire Playing Fields Association.
+Somersall Park was given to the Borough Council in 1930 by Robinson and Sons and the Derbyshire Playing Fields Association.
 Its playing fields were laid out for cricket and football and brass band concerts were held in the summer months.

 Walton Dam has been home to Chesterfield Barbarians Cricket Club since the 1940s.
 The club has adult and junior teams competing throughout the summer months.

 The area of Walton Dam and Somersall Park is a popular walk and part of the Hipper Valley Trail cycle route.
 The water is home to a range of wildlife and is a significant wintering ground for Mandarin ducks.

 The River Hipper flows through Somersall Park and then past Walton Dam.
 The water from the river fills the dam.